-Never exceed the stated load capacity for this vehicle including operator and passenger (2-UP models) as well as other loads and added accessories.
+Never exceed the stated load capacity for this vehicle including operator, as well as other loads and added accessories.

 Cargo should be properly distributed and securely attached.

 Reduce speed when carrying cargo or pulling a trailer.
 Allow greater distance for braking.